cornell-dti/dev.cornelldti.org/docs/grading-dev-1-credit-rubric.md

 Devs may choose to take DTI for one (1) credit if ONE of the following conditions apply:

 - Adding DTI for the regular amount of credits leads to credit overload, and your petition is denied.
-- You have been on DTI for TWO FULL semesters
+- You have been on DTI for two semesters
-  - For freshmen who join in the fall, that fall semester does not count as a full semester
+  - For freshmen who joined in the fall, that fall semester DOES COUNT, even if you took it for 0 credits

 Since DTI counts for fewer credits, your DTI responsibilities are adjusted accordingly.
 In particular, we're taking out some of the team requirements and